 Also, the parent SKU will not have a listing, only the variations will.

-Learn how to link variation products together within Cart Multichannel Management, or assign variation themes to a variation set to provide at least one variation attribute set to a variant’s parent listing.
+Learn how to link variation products together within Marketplace Management, or assign variation themes to a variation set to provide at least one variation attribute set to a variant’s parent listing.

-We also provide details on how Cart Multichannel Management can recognize your variation relationships for an easier publishing process, and which sales channels variations can be imported from.
+We also provide details on how Marketplace Management can recognize your variation relationships for an easier publishing process, and which sales channels variations can be imported from.

-More information can be found in our Knowledge Base on bundles, multi-packs, and variations, and feel free to contact Cart Multichannel Management if you have additional questions.
+More information can be found in our Knowledge Base on bundles, multi-packs, and variations, and feel free to contact Marketplace Management if you have additional questions.